 Jason LaFountain is Visiting Assistant Professor in the Department of Art History, Theory, and Criticism, where he currently serves as director of the first-year art history program.
 Although to date he has published primarily on colonial American and early modern European art, Jason has broad historical interests and leads courses on topics from prehistoric to contemporary art, in a global scope.
 In addition to his position at SAIC, Jason works with the Prison + Neighborhood Arts Project at Stateville Correctional Center and with organizations committed to poor relief in the greater Chicagoland area.

-American art, pre-Columbian era to the present; early modern art; contemporary art; global art history; methods, especially critical anachronism and homohistory; historiography of American art; multilingualism; philosophy of art; theology; medium and media studies; sculpture; work; poverty; colonial literature; science fiction literature; landscape and plant life.
+American art; early modern European art; contemporary art; colonialism and postcolonialism; global art history; methods and historiography; religion; philosophy of art; medium and media studies; sculpture; literature; poetry; multilingualism; class politics (poverty, labor, incarceration); landscape and plant life.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.